Sahil-Sahil/TennisBall/README.md

 ## Hardware Testing

-After software installation, i made the connections using jumper wires from sensor to breadboard and breadboard to raspberry pi.
+After software installation, i made the connections using jumper wires from sensor to breadboard and breadboard to raspberry pi. which you can see in Circuit breadboard design.

 Wiring:
 ---